SungHyun-Kwon-maker/Verilog_Basic/README.md

 # Verilog_Basic
-Basic Verilog modules for digital logic practice (AND, OR, NOT, XOR, NAND, NOR, Half Adder etc.) with testbenches and simulation results.
+Basic Verilog modules for digital logic practice (AND, OR, NOT, XOR, NAND, NOR, Half Adder, etc.) with testbenches and simulation results.

 ## Goal
 To practice implementing and testing fundamental digital logic gates using Verilog HDL.